 Can a person give up his or her right to make a will?
+Are promises to make a will enforceable?
 Or can a person be forced to include (or not include) certain beneficiaries and certain provisions in a will?

 In New Jersey, the answer to both questions is YES.